wdtio/wdt-recipes/recipes/cron.md

 ---
 Cron is a time-based job scheduler in Unix-like systems.
 We can use WDT to be notified when a job failed.

-1. Sign up on WDT.io if you haven't already.
+1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
 2. Create a new inbound timer.
-3. Name the timer after the job.
+  1. Provide a name for the timer.
+Forward slashes can be used to provide grouping, for example *production/cron/backup*
+  2. Provide a description.
+The description will be included in alert emails.
-4. Select the same schedule as your cron job.
+  3. Select a schedule (*every*) that mirrors your cron job.
-5. Select a precision to account for variations in the time it can take to execute the job.
+  4. Select a precision (*tolerance*) to account for variations in the time it can take to execute the job.
+  5. Provide an alert email, this is where job notifications will be sent.
   6. Save the new timer.
-7. Copy the URL of this new timer.
+3. Copy the URL of this new timer.
-8. Extend the job to send a kick to the URL copied from step 7.
+4. Extend the job to send a kick to the URL copied from step 3.

 Now every time cron runs your job, it'll also send a kick to WDT.
 This regular kick prevents WDT from sending an alert to you.
 If, for whatever reason the job fails, WDT won't get the kick and will send an alert.